 Stop!
 Don't harm that bug!

-While reducing the number of plant-sucking insects, they also play an important roll in the pollination of flowers.
+While reducing the number of plant-sucking insects, they also play an essential roll in the pollination of flowers.

 - Larvae hatch in spring and are found in damp areas beneath rocks, in leaf litter, or under bark, where they prey on insects and other small organisms.